 In addition, scopolamine is known to produce a loss of memory and hallucinations following exposure to larger doses, which is similar to the effect of benzodiazepines or alcohol poisoning, which can affect the ability to resist criminal aggression.

-Also, scopolamine has been occasionally used recreationally for its hallucinogenic properties.
+Furthermore, scopolamine has been occasionally used recreationally for its hallucinogenic properties.
 But the experiences are often unpleasant, mentally and physically.
 It is also physically dangerous, so repeated use is very rare.

 Why is Scopolamine (Devil’s Breath) Dangerous?